What Can I Do to Get Greater Q-Plex Sensitivity?

 Data Analysis Tips

 To optimize the curve fit for the low end, first, mask standard curve points if their % backfit is not 80%-120% (shown in the Report tab of Data Analysis).
 Next, mask the top 2-3 points of the standard curve if they haven’t already been masked.
-Finally, choose either Auto-Select or Log-Log as the regression model.
+Finally, choose Auto-Select the regression model and auto select favor low for weighting.
 This may provide a better fit at the low end of the curve.

 Can I increase incubation temperatures?